 If you have a Velcro dog, that basically means your dog follows you around everywhere and wants to be as close to you as possible at all times.

-Other times, dogs become Velcro dogs and clingy because of our own behavior towards them.
-Rewarding attention-seeking behavior by giving them attention can encourage dogs to become clingy.
+At other times, dogs become clingy Velcro dogs because of our own behavior towards them.
+Rewarding attention-seeking behavior like clinging or constant pawing by giving them attention can encourage dogs to become clingy.

 Having a Velcro dog might seem cute at first.
 Is there anything sweeter than your dog just wanting to be close to you?

 But those who have Velcro dogs know that it’s no picnic.
-It can get annoying quickly, especially if you find your dog constantly underfoot!
+It can get annoying quickly, especially when your dog is constantly underfoot!